 The College practice or rehearses for emergencies in two ways.
 (1) Quarterly residence halls evacuation drills (i.e., fire alarm drills).
 These serve two purposes: to ensure that all safety equipment (audible alarms and strobe lighting) is working properly, and to remind students of their responsibilities during an emergency.
 (2) The College’s Emergency Command Center simulations or "table top" exercises, including but not limited to severe thunderstorms, tornadoes, lightning, and a full evacuation of the college.
 Moreover, the college has yearly drills for an active shooter with local and state agencies.

-There are 8 public “blue light” emergency phones around campus, providing individuals with immediate access to Campus Safety Services during emergencies.
-In addition there are 17 interior and exterior emergency call boxes with immediate access to Campus Safety.
+There are 17 interior and exterior emergency phones around campus, providing individuals with immediate access to Campus Safety Services during emergencies.

 The Manhattanville community works together to prevent, prepare for, respond to and recover from any and all emergencies that could affect our college.
 We have a comprehensive plan extending from all levels of emergency personnel down through the individuals that make up our community to prevent situations that cause emergencies; we have trained and prepared our staff on the procedures to follow should a crisis occur; we have a well collaborated response approach from College officials and City, State and Federal agencies to effectively mitigate any crisis; we are ready and able to recover quickly from emergency events to keep the mission of Manhattanville College actively moving forward.

-Should you have any questions regarding the safety of your son or daughter, please do not hesitate to contact me, or Greg Palmer Vice President of Operations (firstname.lastname@example.org) with any safety concerns you may have.
+Should you have any questions regarding the safety of your son or daughter, please do not hesitate to contact me with any safety concerns you may have.
 The key to safety and security is to be prepared.

 I wish you and your student a successful and safe academic year.